rafbgarcia/angular-parse-wrapper/README.md

 bower install angular-parse-wrapper
 ```

-I. Include the module in your project
+II.
+Include the module in your project

 ```javascript
 angular.module('myApp', ['Controllers']);